bdavidxyz/rails_sidekiq_docker/README.md

-# Simplest possible Rails 6 + docker-compose project
+# Rails 6, ActiveJob with Sidekiq

-This repository is intended to be the simplest possible Rails 6 + docker-compose demo.
+This repository is intended to be the simplest possible example of Rails 6 + sidekiq.

-It builds and runs a simple "hello" page locally.

-Rails, Database and Webpacker are the 3 mandatory services to get things works.
+**You need only 4 basic command lines to get things work.**

+When the default page displays, it runs a "hello world" job in the background.

+The job can be monitored at the "/sidekiq" URL.

+Because multiple tools and services are needed for such a basic case, the demo uses docker and docker-compose to abstract complexity as much as possible.

+It is intended to those who loves to learn by example. ❤️

 ## Steps to reproduce